-Thus, the disclosures relating to other approaches, such as the IRB approach, securitisation, the advanced measurement approach for operational risk and disclosures related to internal models for the calculation of market risk capital requirements not used by the Group are not applicable.
-In addition, disclosures that relate to types of transactions that the Group is currently not involved in are also not applicable and therefore not disclosed in this report.
-The rows and columns in prescribed templates, related to transactions, not applicable to the Group are, in accordance with the Implementing Regulation (EU) 2021/637, deleted.
+Thus, the disclosures relating to other approaches, such as the IRB approach, securitisation, the advanced measurement approach for operational risk and disclosures related to internal models for the calculation of market risk capital requirements not used by the NLB Group (hereafter 'the Group') are not applicable.
+In addition, disclosures that relate to types of transactions that the Group is currently not involved in are also not applicable and, therefore, not disclosed in this report.
+The rows and columns in prescribed templates related to transactions not applicable to the Group are, in accordance with the Implementing Regulation (EU) 2021/637, deleted.